- z/OS file structures

 There can be several reasons why batch jobs run in a sequential series, when they could be running in parallel.
 Parallel runs will obviously save time.
 The first thing that you need to do is to analyse your batch to see if there are any opportunities to improve parallelism.
 A typical batch system, even in a medium sized shop, can easily run to several thousand jobs per night.
 You need someone with an intimate knowledge of how the various applications hang together, and how they share their data, to be able to investigate running more work in parallel.
 This task is normally assigned to a Batch Analyst, but a less skilled person can understand complex batch systems with the aid of a picture or two.

 Tools such as ASG-Workload Planner (originally Beta44 from Beta Systems) will build up a picture of your schedule, and draw it or your PC or printer.
 These tools will plot out the critical path through the schedule, and can make it easier to spot bottlenecks.
+Obviously, it would be a good idea to start your tuning excercise with the jobs on the critical path.

 This is a nice theoretical statement, but in practice batch jobs have variable run times so the critical path can change from night to night.
 The key here is to be pragmatic when analysing a schedule and not try to understand it in too much detail.